skrattaren/apf.rst/apf.rst

   The "closed loop" theory of time travel – that all the loose ends *will* be tied up, even if it's not immediately obvious how – contrasts with the "trousers of time" model.
-It was well expressed in the film "`The Terminator`_", although the sequel promptly abandoned the idea.
+It was well expressed in the film **The Terminator**, although the sequel promptly abandoned the idea.

 + [p.
 104] "'Dijabringabeeralong: Check your Weapons.'"

   You can actually get doormats and house name plates with the inscription "didjabringabeeralong".
-The first description of the town, including the sign, is similar to Bartertown in the movie "`Mad Max 3: Beyond Thunderdome`_".
+The first description of the town, including the sign, is similar to Bartertown in the movie **Mad Max 3: Beyond Thunderdome**.

 + [p.
 104] "It's run by Crocodile.'"

-  Signals a shift in the films being parodied, from the "`Mad Max`_" series to "`Crocodile Dundee`_".
+  Signals a shift in the films being parodied, from the **Mad Max** series to **Crocodile Dundee**.
 (In the film, Crocodile was a human, nicknamed for his prowess at wrestling or otherwise dealing with crocs.)

 + [p.
 105] "'[...] one day he found a footprint in the sand.
 There was a woodcut.'"

-  The book the Chair is talking about is known, in our world, as "`Robinson Crusoe`_", by Daniel Defoe.
+  The book the Chair is talking about is known, in our world, as **Robinson Crusoe**, by Daniel Defoe.
 See the annotation for p.
 35.

 + [p.
 106] "'If you were marooned on a desert island, eh Dean... what kind of music would you like to listen to, eh?'"

-  "`Desert Island Discs`_" is a long-running BBC radio programme, in which celebrity guests are asked to pick eight records to be stuck with on a hypothetical desert island.
+  **Desert Island Discs** is a long-running BBC radio programme, in which celebrity guests are asked to pick eight records to be stuck with on a hypothetical desert island.